buffstop/PepCoopMembership/docs/requirements/index.rst

 Requirements Specification
 ##########################

 The requirements specification is used to track the requirements of the existing c3sMembership application as well as new requirements for future development.

 The approach and document structure are inspired by the book "Requirements Engineering Fundamentals" by Chris Rupp and Klaus Pohl (English ISBN 978-1-93753-877-4, German ISBN 978-3-86490-283-3).

 Authors:

 - Sarah Stoffels
 - Markus Lorenz, mrks@lrnz.name
 - Eva Bolten
+- Christoph Scheid